Moshe-Bar/AuditCustomRuleLogsSaver/README.md

 -----

-After first run there is query for new records from 1698322018 date and on (Thu Oct 26 2023 15:06:58), there are no new records so the query returns 0. utf stands for unix-time-format although the popular name is UTS (Unix-time-stamp).
+After first run there is query for new records from 1698322018 date and on (Thu Oct 26 2023 15:06:58), there are no new records so the query returns 0. utf stands for unix-time-format although the popular name is UTS (Unix-time-stamp):

 command:
 ```sql